 Since Space A travelers are really one big family, sometimes a fellow traveler with lodging reservations will offer to share their lodging with you, just splitting the cost.
 Even if the reservation is a one bedroom, often there are sleeper sofas or even just sofas and chairs available.
 Sleeping on the floor is also an option in most cases.
 This is a win-win situation for both parties and you might even make a life-long friend in the process.

-If the terminals are open 24/7, you can stay in the terminal.
+At some Space A locations if the terminals are open 24/7, you can stay in the terminal.
 You can sleep in the terminals, but you are not allowed to lie down.
 If you’re lucky there is a nice USO in the terminal (or near by) where you are allowed to sleep.
 Some USO’s even have beds.
 The people that sleep in the uncomfortable chairs in the terminals have mastered ways to make it more comfortable for themselves.
 While not a preferred option for sleeping, an option nonetheless.